-Public speaking can be a challenge.
-Some people believe it is the single most difficult, and most terrifying thing they are ever asked to do.
+Public speaking can be a massive challenge.
+It’s possibly the single most difficult, and most terrifying, thing you are ever asked to do.

 Whatever the task, there are three basic things you must include in your planning.
 I have covered these three areas, and much more, in a new book: Public Speaking …Who, Me?